ualberta/institutional-framework/docs/designer-documentation.md

 		make homepage

-This will compile all of the files required for the homepage into the `~/Documents/github/institutional-framework/homepage` directory, push to the gh-pages branch, and give you a URL to preview the homepage.
-After going through the necessary testing phases, you can overwrite the files on the server with your new homepage files.
+This will compile all of the files required for the homepage into the `~/Documents/github/institutional-framework/homepage` directory.
+This will name the index file `index-preview.html`, so you can easily upload and preview the file.
+After going through the necessary testing phases, you can overwrite the index file on the server with your new homepage files.

 ## Todo
 The following sections still need to be added to this document: